University High School, Melbourne: History and tradition

-To commemorate its fiftieth anniversary in 1960, the school published its first formal history, under the title A City Built to Music: The History of University High School, 1910–1960, a volume that documented the institution’s foundation, growth and early traditions.
+To commemorate the fiftieth anniversary of the school, in 1960, it published its first formal history, under the title A City Built to Music: The History of University High School, 1910–1960, a volume that documented the schools foundation, growth and early traditions.
 Half a century later, on the occasion of its centenary in 2010, a second official history was commissioned from historian Caroline Rasmussen and published as A Whole New World: 100 Years of Education at The University High School.
-This latter work, more expansive in scope, traced the evolution of the school across an entire century and reflected on its role in the changing educational and social landscape of Melbourne.
-The centenary itself was marked with celebrations that brought together alumni, former staff and the wider community.
+This latter work covered the evolution of the school across an entire century.
+This text also reflected on the place of the school within the city that had developed around it.